-The following APIs are for use in agents that run in AIX WPARs, XRM containers and Solaris zones.
-Note that zones are supported by Solaris version 10 and above.
+The following APIs are for use in agents that run in AIX WPARs, XRM containers, Solaris zones and Linux Docker containers.

+Note that:

-Note: Container support is available only with agent version V50 or later.
+- Zones are supported by Solaris version 10 and above. - Docker containers are supported on RHEL7 and SLES12. - Container support is available only with agent version V50 or later.